Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

     - component: Device:Startup
 ```

-### context

-A [`context:`](YML-Input-Format.md#context-name-conventions) identifies a configuration with `project-name`, `built-type`, and `target-type` and is used on various places in the CMSIS-Toolbox.
-The following syntax is used to specify a `context:` name.

-`Sample.Debug+FRDM-K32L3A6`

-This output file convention is identical with the [context: name conventions](YML-Input-Format.md#context-name-conventions) and enables that each `target-type:` and/or `build-type:` can be identified and independently generated which provides the support for test automation.
-It is however not required to build every possible combination, this should be under user control.

 ### Toolchain Agnostic Project

 With generic [**Translation Control**](YML-Input-Format.md#translation-control) settings it is possible to create projects that work across the range of supported compilers (AC6, GCC, IAR).
-The compiler selection and potential compiler specific settings are stored in the file `cdefault.yml`.
+The compiler selection and potential compiler specific settings can be stored in the file `cdefault.yml`.
 By replacing the `cdefault.yml` file it is possible to re-target application projects.  [**Translation Control**](YML-Input-Format.md#translation-control) settings are mapped to specify compiler by the build tools.

 **Default settings for multiple compiler toolchains**